Colleges by Location

 Admissions

-You need to discover as much as you can about the entrance requirements of the institution in order to maximize your chances of being accepted.
-Here are the most relevant data you have to know about admission policy and requirements at Lehigh University.
+If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Here are the most essential information you have to know about admission policy and requirements at Lehigh University.

-According to the newest information reported, this school uses standardized test scores for admission and it admitted 5,607 in 2023.
-Lehigh University has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Lehigh University provides an unmatched educational experience.
+According to the newest data, this school uses standardized test scores for admission and it admitted 5,389 in 2024.
+Lehigh University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
+Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
+Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Lehigh University offers a unique educational experience.

 Test Scores